AndrewConway/ConcreteSTV/README.md

 Unlike many forms of voting, the actual counting of STV elections is not trivial, and indeed there are many plausible quite different sets of rules for STV.
 The aim of ConcreteSTV is to implement versions of STV that are actually used in a variety of jurisdictions.
-This emphasis on perfectly matching actual the algorithms used in actual, concrete elections is where the name comes from.
+This emphasis on perfectly matching the algorithms used in actual, concrete elections is where the name comes from.
+This includes emulation of the known bugs in the electoral commissions' counts.

-ConcreteSTV is a rewrite of an [earlier project](https://github.com/SiliconEconometrics/PublicService) but does not yet have all the features of the earlier project.
-However ConcreteSTV now has most of the features, many new features, is much more user-friendly, and future development will be on this project.
+ConcreteSTV is a rewrite of an [earlier project](https://github.com/SiliconEconometrics/PublicService) ConcreteSTV has many new features, is much more user-friendly, is better documented, and future development will be on this project.

 Results from the earlier project were used to find and fix bugs [in the 2020 ACT STV count](reports/2020%20Errors%20In%20ACT%20Counting.pdf), and to identify bugs in the [2012](reports/NSWLGE2012CountErrorTechReport.pdf) and [2016](reports/2016%20NSW%20LGE%20Errors.pdf) NSW count which led the NSW Parliament to simplify the rules.
 Everyone is encouraged to use this code to double-check and correct election results.

 Results from this project were used to find bugs [in the 2013, 2016 and 2019 Federal counts](reports/RecommendedAmendmentsSenateCountingAndScrutiny.pdf) resulting in legislation change resolving some of the issues.

+Other STV counting programs include Grahame Bowland's [Dividebatur](https://github.com/grahame/dividebatur) and its successor [Dividebatur2](https://github.com/grahame/dividebatur2), Lee Yingtong Li's [OpenTally](https://yingtongli.me/git/OpenTally/), and Milad Ghale's [formally verified STV](https://github.com/MiladKetabGhale/STV-Counting-ProtocolVerification).

 ## Currently Supported Election Rules